 At what age can a child be registered to play?

 FSL uses the US Youth Soccer Birth Year Matrix to register our players.
-Recreational soccer begins at U6 (2012) through U15 (2003).
-Seasonal Year is from August 1st, 2017-July 31st, 2018.
+Recreational soccer begins at U6 (2012) through U13 (2005) in the Spring.
+A seasonal Year is from August 1st, 2017-July 31st, 2018.
 Players registered at U8 this fall, will continue to play U8 in the Spring.
 “U followed by age” really means that age & younger.
 We also have Fairhope Tots U4 & Fairhope Fives U5 programs.

 Where do I register my player if they participated in Fairhope Fives, however still 4 year old but born in 2012?
 We understand this tends to be confusing.
 If your players participated in our Fairhope Fives Program during the 2016/2017, your player will move to our traditional recreational soccer program with a volunteer parent coach.
 We do hope those who helped out with Coach Jamie, will move up with their player and coach at our U6 level.